thefoofighter/ThreeLiveRawShaderEditor/README.md

 // ======== THREE LIVE RAW SHADER EDITOR =========
 TLRSE = new ThreeLiveRawShaderEditor(renderer, camera, scene);
 ```
+- Be sure to only set the constructor after the Renderer, Camera and Scene have been initialized by your own code.
 - Then navigate to your Three app in your browser
 - Open the developer tools
 - Open the Three Live Raw Shader Editor Tab